 Mix the tapenade ingredients in a large bowl.
 I like to roughly chop the ingredients for the tapenade for this recipe, but you can use a food processor in if you want to save time.
 Set aside or refrigerate until ready to use.

-Cook the lamb chops.
+Cook the lamb chops on the stove

 Heat a large skillet to medium-high.
 Add a tablespoon of olive oil (if you’re using a stainless skillet, add 2 tablespoons) and let it warm.
 Add the lamb chops, and cook for about 3 minutes per side for medium rare.
 Add time if you prefer your lamb chops medium to well done.